 Using a model registry is a key component to building a robust MLOps framework.
 Model registries simplify research and development for data scientists and streamline the model deployment process.
 They also enable complex auditing and governance that would otherwise be virtually impossible.

-If your team is interested in integrating a model registry into your MLOps framework but unsure how to start, check out our Ultimate MLOps Guide: How to Deploy ML Models to Production.
+If your team is interested in integrating a model registry into your MLOps framework but unsure how to start, check out our Ultimate MLOps Guide.